Courses

 The IRB staff cannot approve a new study or continuing review submission without CITI training for all study team members.

 For continuing review, you may submit a Modification to remove study members who are no longer part of the study, or who are unable to renew their CITI quickly enough (not possible for the PI or key Co-I's).
-Study membership should be updated during the year to prevent noncompliance.
+The study team should maintain documentation of all required trainings throughout the year to prevent noncompliance.

 Before submitting for continuing review, we recommend reviewing your research personnel list to ensure that 1) only current members are listed in the submission, and 2) to ask current study staff to refresh if needed.